January 12, 2022

 - Encouraging tiny homes as is currently allowed under county code.

-- Funding in support of Samaritan House, Habitat for Humanity and Family Promise, examples of non-profits working to help families get “on-their-feet” and find housing.
+- Funding in support of Samaritan House, Habitat for Humanity, My Sisters’ Place and Family Promise, examples of non-profits working to help families get “on-their-feet” and find housing.

 Mental Health Services – The needs of the mentally ill are a serious concern.
 As a county commissioner I am working to address these needs though many approaches.